pwin/Hackdays/BlueSlopes/BlueSlopes.md

 ##Blue Slopes

-In this Blue Slope run we will extend what we learned with the Exhibit version 2 work on the Green Slope and see how we can work with RSS feeds to give faceted browsing based on text matches and to give timelines.
+In this Blue Slope run we will extend what we learned with the Exhibit version 2 work on the Green Slope and see how we can work with RSS feeds to give faceted browsing based on text matches.

 For background on RSS data feeds check out the [Wikipedia article](http://en.wikipedia.org/wiki/RSS).
 These are XML feeds.
 There is a [Google API service](https://www.google.com/jsapi) that converts these XML feeds to JSON, and then to get we need to do a little modification of this JSON structure to make it work correctly with Exhibit.
 The googlefeeds-importer.js (from the recently disbanded [Ensemble Project](https://ensembleljmu.wordpress.com/)) does this modification.